PRK (Lasek) Eye Surgerylaser vision correction for non-LASIK candidates

 Does PRK hurt?

 During the PRK surgery, the patient typically does not experience any pain or discomfort.
-This is because the surgeon will use a local anesthetic to numb the eye, and the patient may also be given a mild sedative to help them relax.
+This is because the LASIK surgeon will use numbing drops, and the patient may also be given a mild sedative to help them relax.
+The patient may experience pressure on the eye's surface, but most report no discomfort.

-After the surgery, however, it is common to experience some discomfort or mild to moderate pain as the epithelial cells of the cornea heal and regenerate.
+After the surgery, however, it is common to experience some discomfort or mild to moderate pain.

 The discomfort experienced after PRK can vary from person to person and typically lasts a few days to a week.
 Pain relievers and lubricating eye drops can help manage discomfort during this time.